Sonos Ace Review: Still WORTH IT in 2026?

 I must admit that I’ve taken a liking to the Sonos Ace, and could see it being my daily driver and go-to headphone for travel in the future.

-If you’ve got the dough, the Sonos Ace has very little flaws and is overall a great, well-designed product.
+If you’ve got the dough, the Sonos Ace has little flaws and is overall a great, well-designed product.

 Some very Strong Alternatives in this class of noise cancelling headphones are: